Mahajabin-Tokon/PHA1/README.md

 6. **Footer**:
    - Includes social media links (Facebook, GitHub, LinkedIn) with corresponding icons.
    - A statement of commitment and a modern design to end the page.

 ---

-## Packages and Technologies Used
-- **HTML5**:
-  - Semantic structure for better readability and accessibility.
-- **CSS3**:
-  - Custom styling with advanced selectors and pseudo-elements.
-- **Google Fonts**:
-  - Integration of "Azeret Mono" for a unique and modern typography style.
-- **Responsive Design**:
-  - CSS flexbox and media query techniques for adaptability across devices.
-- **Custom Assets**:
-  - Icons, images, and backgrounds to enhance visual engagement.

----